Orchid-byte/Orchid-byte/README.md

-- 👋 Hi, I’m @Orchid-byte
+- 👋 Hi, I’m Amar
 - 👀 I’m interested in getting better at coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on making databases
-- 📫 How to reach me axa@psu.edu
+- 📫 How to reach me aza6655@psu.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like kpop a looot